How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 Comparing and choosing a Prepaid plan

-So, before buying a SIM card, it's best to decide on the operator and plan option in advance.
-In the table below, we've gathered the current options for comparison at the time of writing; you can use them for an initial choice, at least of the operator or series.
-And here are some recommendations on what to look for:
+So, before buying a SIM card, it's best to decide on a carrier and a plan option in advance.
+Below in the table, we've gathered the current options at the time of writing for comparison – you can use them for an initial choice, at least of the carrier or line.
+Here are some tips on what to look for:

-• Plans can be loosely divided into lines for data (Net), for calls (Call), and for social media (Social).
+• Plans can be roughly divided into lines for internet (Net), for calls (Call), and for social networks (Social).
 All include some amount of data and minutes, but the quantities vary depending on the purpose.
-So you can decide right away what's more important to you: calls or data.
+So you can immediately decide what's more important to you: calls or internet.

-• Each plan has a validity period, usually 1, 7, 10, 14, 30 days, etc. This means that at the end of this period, the plan fee will be deducted from your balance again if there are funds; if not, the plan will simply pause until you top up.
-It's better to choose a long-term plan for your whole trip, as it's cheaper.
+• Each plan has a validity period, usually 1, 7, 10, 14, 30 days, etc. This means that after this period ends, the plan fee will be deducted from your balance again if there's money on it; if there's no money, it will simply be suspended until you top up.
+It's better to choose a longer plan for the entire trip – it'll be cheaper.

-• Descriptions of voice call plans usually specify 'All networks' (calls to any number) or 'Within network' (calls only within the operator's network).
+• In the description of voice call plans, you'll see 'All networks' (calls to any number) or 'Within network' (calls only within the carrier's network).

 • All incoming calls and SMS on any plan are free.